 Make the tangzhong:

-- Remove 3 Tbsp from the 4 C of flour and place into a small pot.
+- Remove 3 tablespoon from the 4 C of flour and place into a small pot.

-- In a bowl, add in the remainder of the warmed milk, yeast, and 1 Tbsp sugar.
+- In a bowl, add in the remainder of the warmed milk, yeast, and 1 tablespoon sugar.
 Stir the mixture and let the yeast bubble and activate.

 - In a stand mixer bowl fitted with a dough hook, add in the remainder of the flour, sugar, cinnamon, matcha, baking powder, eggs, oil, and yuzu jam.